rwaldron/tc39-notes/es7/2017-01/jan-25.md

 JHD: A poylfill would never use module code to do it, no browsers would support.
 For the next decade no polyfill will be written in module code.

-BF: Would any of your polyfills break if they were swapped int module grammar?
+BF: Would any of your polyfills break if they were swapped into the module grammar?

 JHD: The ones that were written in ES5 would break, they are intentioally in sloppy mode.
 The ones that are ES6 and later tend to run in strict mode and would not break/